 The following section of the guide is dedicated to a solution that acts as the Integration Framework for SAP Business One but covers the needs of Magento 2.
 If you are a Magento merchant who relies on SAP as your ERP system, there is no need to use neither its Framework nor Hub since you can turn your e-commerce website into a point of data exchange and control over business processes.
 Meet the Improved Import & Export Magento 2 plugin.
 With this tool, you will get the ability to sync your storefront with any third-party system, transferring all Magento 2 core entities between the website and platforms beyond.
 The module also delivers many additional features associated with extensive flexibility: mapping, filters, triggers, schedules, and various data modifiers.

-Let’s see how to establish a data flow between Magento 2 and SAP Business One using our module and the corresponding add-on.
+Let’s see how to establish a data flow between Magento 2 and SAP Business One using our add-on.
 Note that we continually update our product, implementing new and new features.
 Therefore, the actual integration process may differ from the one described below.

 You start the configuration of any integration with a new import or export job.
 Below, we configure an export profile to move data from Magento 2 to SAP.
 The general settings section lets you enable the job, specify its title, select an update frequency, and set the integration language.

 After that, you should move to the Export Behavior tab.
 This section lets you choose a file format.
 In the example below, it is SAP Order.
 This option enables order export with all the related data.

 Although additional options that make your export more flexible are available on the screen, you may ignore them.

 The Export Settings tab lets you choose an entity you want to provide to SAP Business One.
 In the following example, we use Orders.

 The next section provides the ability to choose Magento 2 attributes and configure how the extension should replace them.
 You can also do that for attribute values and use filters to narrow down the selection of data you transfer.